 Although Tunisia’s economy has been reviving during the past years, poverty is still a significant problem for the country.
 The state of development between regions in Tunisia varies greatly, with rural areas being the poorest.
 Together with tourism, agriculture is a key sector for Tunisia’s economy and a significant driver for the country’s regional development.
 Nevertheless, poor governance schemes concerning value chains, insufficient financing access for farmers as well as limited productivity due to water stress, pose severe obstacles to the sector’s development.
 In addition, women in rural areas face various issues which limit their access to decent employment, even though they represent more than half of the agricultural workforce.
 [6]

-The top produced commodities in Tunisia are wheat, fresh cow milk, tomatoes, barley and olives.[7]
-Tunisia’s top export commodities in terms of quantity are virgin olive oil, refined sugar, dates, macaroni and food wastes.[8]
+The top produced commodities in Tunisia are fresh cow milk, olives, tomatoes, wheat, and barely.[7]
+Tunisia’s top export commodities in terms of quantity are virgin olive oil, oil seed cakes, dates, uncooked pasta and food wastes.[8]

 - ^ IFAD.
 Country Profiles: Tunisia. https://www.ifad.org/en/web/operations/country/id/tunisia